Investigative Internship Program

 History of the Investigative Internship Program

 Recognizing the need for high quality representation for indigent criminal defendants, the Criminal Justice Clinic was founded in 1960.
-Our goal is to ensure that persons charged with criminal offenses have access to top-notch legal services.
-We provide them with energetic, innovative and dedicated attorneys.
-As part of the Criminal Defense & Prisoner Advocacy Clinic, Criminal Justice Clinic, and the Juvenile Justice Clinic, the Investigative Internship Program was founded in 1985 and continues today as an integral part of the success of our clinical program.
-Our Investigators work closely with clinic attorneys in all aspects of pre-trial preparation.
-In exchange for our interns' assistance, we offer a hands-on educational and working environment.
+Our goal is to ensure that persons charged with criminal offenses have access to top-notch legal services, so we provide them with energetic, innovative and dedicated attorneys.
+As part of the Criminal Defense & Prisoner Advocacy Clinic, Criminal Justice Clinic, and the Juvenile Justice Clinic, the Investigative Internship Program was founded in 1985 and continues to be an integral part of our success.
+Our investigators work closely with Clinic attorneys in all aspects of pre-trial preparation and, in exchange, we offer a hands-on educational and working environment.

 Investigative Internship Program

 A thorough investigation of a criminal case is a prerequisite to a good defense.
 A defense investigator’s job is to ascertain the strengths and weaknesses of the government’s case and to provide a basis for the defense theory.
 In many cases handled by the Clinic, the prosecutor is not required to disclose facts that are critical to the case or will not provide the information in a format or time period that is useful.
 Pre-trial defense investigation is therefore necessary to properly advise the client, make strategic decisions about the case, and to prepare for trial.

 Investigative responsibilities include but are not limited to: locating and interviewing witnesses in both the field and local correctional facilities; drafting statements and memoranda for use in court hearings and at trial; conducting comprehensive criminal background checks; locating, collecting, reviewing and summarizing all written records and documentation that is relevant to the case; photographing, measuring and diagramming crime scenes and creating demonstrative evidence for trial.
 Interns conduct all investigation in pairs.